janet-lang/json/README.md

 ## Building

-To build the native module, use the build.janet script, which requires having janet installed.
+To build the native module, use the `jpm tool`, which requires having janet installed.
 Run

 ```
-janet build.janet
+jpm build
 ```

 To build the library.

 ## Testing

-Use the `test.janet` script to run tests for janet.

 ```
-janet test
+jpm test
 ```

 ## License